Safety & Risk Management

 - 67% of our field staff are college graduates.

-- All field staff must complete a rigorous one week in-field wilderness therapy training camp and a three week internship prior to their employment.
-Training includes wilderness living skills.
+- All field staff must complete a rigorous 9-day wilderness therapy field interview and a three week internship prior to their employment.
+The field interview includes wilderness living skills.
 Field interns must complete the same curriculum as our students.

-- Field staff receive weekly clinical training in the developmental vacation philosophy as well as the language of Ego States.
+- Field staff receive weekly clinical training in the developmental hiatus philosophy as well as the language of Ego States.

 - All staff are randomly drug tested throughout their employment and must pass a background check prior to hire.
 RedCliff wilderness therapy uses a more accurate and comprehensive urine test for drug screening.